11D Supergravity and Hidden Symmetries: Toroidal reduction

 Furthermore, the symmetry induced by the gauge transformations (\ref{shiftY}) does not only act on scalar fields via the shift (\ref{shift1}) but may in general also have a non-trivial action on some of the $p$-forms.
 Consider the gauge transformations (\ref{shiftY})

 in 11D supergravity.
 While they induce the shifts (\ref{shift1}) on the scalar fields $A_{m_1m_2m_3}$, they also have a nontrivial action on the $p$-forms descending from the dual 6-form according to its gauge transformation~(\ref{varC6}).
-E.g.\ the $D$-dimensional 3-forms $C_{\mu\nu\rho\, m_1m_2m_3}$, transform as
+For example, the $D$-dimensional 3-forms $C_{\mu\nu\rho\, m_1m_2m_3}$, transform as